home-assistant/home-assistant.io/source/_integrations/google_assistant.markdown

 #### 403 errors on request sync

-The `request_sync` service may fail with a 403 if the if the HomeGraph API is not enabled.
-Go to [Google API Console](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview) and verify that HomeGraph API is enabled for your project
+The `request_sync` service may fail with a 403 if the HomeGraph API is not enabled.
+Go to [Google API Console](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview) and verify that HomeGraph API is enabled for your project.

 #### 404 errors on report state